Mijas

 From Malaga to Mijas

-Mijas is situated approximately 22 kilometres away from Malaga airport and it takes about 20 minutes to get there if we travel in our own car.
-If you need a vehicle, you can check out our prices for a car hire in Malaga or a taxi transfer to Mijas.
-Alternatively, you can also take a bus from Malaga airport to Mijas.
-The bus lines M-112 and M-320 connect Malaga and Mijas and the journey takes about 45 minutes.
+Mijas is located about 22 kilometers from Malaga airport and it takes approximately 20 minutes to get there if we travel in our own car.
+If you need a vehicle, you can check our rates for a car hire in Malaga or a taxi transfer to Mijas.
+Otherwise, you can also take a bus from Malaga airport to Mijas.
+The M-112 and M-320 bus lines connect Malaga and Mijas and the journey takes approximately 45 minutes.

 Phone: +34 952 58 90 34